pippinbarr/combat-at-the-movies/process/to-do.md

 - Improve sounds
 - Expiry of bullet by distance/time?

+# Menu

+- Create a basic menu so you can at least load different levels for testing stuff out
+- Make an actually good menu (what does a good menu look like?)

 # Meta

 - ~~__NO__ Contemplate two-player idea for all games?
 Player 2 as sled?
 Player 2 as missing woman?
 Player 2 as Balthazar?~~